 Key Requirements from the NPS-UDC Guidance Achieved?
 Comment A good first business development capacity assessment would: Provide a narrative on the local economy, highlighting its current broad sectoral composition, employment densities and spatial characteristics.
 Emerging trends and the sectors that are expected to drive future land and space demands would also be outlined.
 Yes.
 See Chapter 4 Cover office, retail and industrial business space, but provide more focused analysis on dominant sectors or those that present particular issues.
 Industrial activities may require particular focus as these tend to use significant amounts of land, may be incompatible with other uses and have very specific space requirements.
 Even where industrial activities are not forecast to grow, there may be a need to find suitable alternative industrial locations to release brownfield space for higher value uses.
 Retail activities may also require particular focus given they actively compete for space against other land uses.
 It is assumed that office activities are much easier to provide for.
 Yes.
 See Chapter 6.
 Section 6.2 - Commercial Land Supply; Section 6.3 - Industrial Land Supply Contain projections of demand and capacity for the medium and long term, and articulate the key drivers that might change these projections.
 Yes See Chapter 5.
 Eg see Section 5.2 - EFM Employment Projections; Section 5.5 - Retail Land Demand; Section 5.6 - Office Land Demand; Section 5.7 - Industrial Land Demand.
 Analyse the requirements of different business uses for different locations, property types, sizes and tenure, and use this information to assess the feasibility of available capacity.
 In part.
 Requirements of business uses so far as A significant amount of engagement was undertaken with key stakeholders as set out in Appendix 10.
-Some useful information was obtained from one-to-one meetings and the business stakeholder focus group, but survey possible.
-Yes for feasibility. response rates were generally poor.
-Therefore only limited information has been available in regard to matters such as preferred property types and sizes.
-Analysis of vacant land by parcel size and location along with feedback from the focus group indicated that there was sufficient flexibility available to the market to accommodate a range of business needs without the need for further investigation.
-Nevertheless feasibility of individual vacant land areas has been extensively investigated based on the information presently available to Council planning staff - see Chapter 8.
-Compare the projections of demand with capacity to assess sufficiency.
+Some useful information was obtained from one-to-one meetings and the business stakeholder focus group, but survey response rates were generally poor.
+Therefore only possible.
+Yes limited information has been available in regard to for reasibility. matters such as preferred property types and sizes Analysis of vacant land by parcel size and location along with feedback from the focus group indicated that there was sufficient flexibility available to the market to accommodate a range of husiness needs without the need for further investigation Nevertheless feasibility of individual vacant land areas has been extensively investigated based on the information presently available to Council nanning staff - see Chanter 8 Compare the projections of demand with capacity to assess sufficiency.
 Yes See Chapter 9.
 Section 9.2 - Sufficiency of Commercial Land; Section 9.3- Sufficiency of Industrial Land.
-Check this against the industrial zone differentials, and information about prices, leases and vacancy rates if this is available.
-At a minimum when assessing demand for business space, local authorities need to: Yes The separate report on Housing and Business Interactions discusses Price Efficiency Indicators at Section 4.2.
-Price differentials between zones will continue to be monitored as far as possible.
+Check this against the industrial zone differentials, and information about prices, leases and vacancy rates if this is available. ~ The separate report on Housing and Business Interactions discusses Price Efficiency Indicators at Section 4.2.
+Yes Price differentials between zones will continue to be monitored as far as possible.
 Vacancy rates are already continuously monitored through Christchurch City Council's Vacant Land Register.
+At a minimum when assessing domand for husiness space. legal authorities need to: At a minimum when assessing demand for business space, local authorities need to.
 Present their understanding of their local economy.
 Yes See Chapter 4.